Calculus 2

 Course Objectives

-• Obtain a well rounded introduction to the area of integration techniques, applications of integrals, differential equations and parametric and polar functions.
+• Students will obtain a well rounded introduction to the area of integration techniques, applications of integrals, differential equations, parametric curves and polar coordinates.

-• Deepen students' knowledge of problem formulation, problem solving and modeling techniques required for successful application of mathematics obtained in previous calculus courses.
+• Students will further develop problem solving and modeling techniques required for successful application of mathematics obtained in previous calculus courses.

-• Competently use appropriate technology to model data, implement mathematical algorithms and solve mathematical problems.
+• Students will competently use appropriate technology to model data, implement mathematical algorithms and solve mathematical problems.

 Learning outcomes

-• be able to use functions in parametric form and in polar coordinates;
+• Students will develop proficiency in integration techniques, and be able to use functions in parametric form and in polar coordinates.

-• model and solve problems using the first order differential equations;
+• Students will model and solve problems using the first order differential equations.

 Academic integrity